Conversations are powerful, especially when you can create messages tailored to your audience on specific mediums such as email.

 Identify Times and Frequency

 In addition to frequency, think about timing.
 Don’t send emails in the middle of the night; start by sending emails on weekdays, ideally in the middle of the week, during normal business hours.
-From there, pay attention to which emails get the highest open rates to hone in on the best times of day for you.
+From there, pay attention to which emails get the highest open rates to hone in on the best times of day for you and your email marketing calendar.

 Design a Drip Campaign